MBilalQureshi/versus-drf-m5/BACKEND.md

+# Versus API

+The backend of Versus is powered by Django REST framework.
+This API serves as the bridge between frontend and backend for User authentication, autherization, management of user profiles, adding and listing of posts and processing search quries.
+This API ensures seamless communication between database and frontend to facilitate excellent user experience.

+The live site can be found here - [Versus](https://versus-bac55e8730b2.herokuapp.com/)

+## Table of Contents

+## Other .md file links

+### Frontend

+Navigate to the [FRONTEND README](/README.md) file.

+### Frontend Testing

+Navigate to the [FRONTEND TESTING README](/FRONTEND_TESTING.md) file.

 ## Data Model
 - The profile has a one-to-one relation with the User model and because of the signal a user object is created when a profile is created.
 - The User model has a one-to-many relationship with the Friend model as one user can have many friends.